 That’s a wrap on our 2020 year in review!
 From our team to yours, happiest of holidays, and may 2021 see a return to the world we all know and love — concerts with friends and movies in actual theaters, delicious meals at home, and cozy dinners at favorite restaurants.
 And above all, family gatherings (with hugs!), large and small.

 The holidays are a special time for families all across the world.
 The family traditions you start now can last for a lifetime and become not only cherished memories but also established activities that everyone looks forward to each and every year.
-To inspire you after what’s been a long and taxing year for kids and adults both, we’ve compiled a list of some fun things to do together to help make the winter days a little more special and quality time a little more meaningful.
+To get you inspired, we’ve compiled a list of some fun things to do together to help make the winter days a little more special and quality time a little more meaningful.

 Make or Order a Special Meal